HENKLE MIDDLE SCHOOL

 - Reporting forms are on the HMS website, District website, and in the HMS office

-Skateboards, roller blades, and scooters are not allowed to be ridden on school property.
-Any student bringing a skateboard, roller blades, or scooter may drop them off in the office until the end of the school day.
+Skateboards, roller blades, scooters or razors are not allowed to be ridden on school property.
+Any student bringing one of these items to school may drop them off in the office until the end of the school day.

 SMOKING OR POSSESSION OF TOBACCO PRODUCTS